gummesson/ellengummesson/_posts/2013-08-26-kapow-a-punchy-powershell-framework.md

 ![Kapow! with the Punchy theme](/images/blog/2013-08-26-kapow-punchy-theme.png)

-It's defintively an improvement over the standard look and behaviour.
+It's definitively an improvement over the standard look and behaviour.
 I haven't noticed any slowness at all either, but the plugin library isn't that huge right now.
 I'm hoping to expanded it a bit more and I'll be happy if anyone wants to contribute!

 ***